kwesibrunee/DSPoA/README.md

 * update all initialize.cfg files update_radio.sh with RW username and unencrypted password to update the radio
 * update initialize.sh with the DHCP server ip for Clients to connect to.
 * update SETUP_DHCPD file with values for your network.
+* copy Ubiquiti folder to your tftp directory typically /tftpboot/